pivotal-cf/docs-cloudbees/Jenkins.html.md

 ### Known Limitations

-Limitations with the current Cloudbees Jenkins Enterprise for Pivotal CF product include:
+Limitations with the current CloudBees Jenkins Enterprise for Pivotal CF product include:

 * Currently supported buildpacks are Java, Ruby, NodeJS
-* The operators machine which is logged into OpsManager installing the tile, requires an internet connection to obtain the trial licence
+* The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license
-* Test services are provisioned using the `jenkins` user, this requires this user to have access through the security groups to all of the possible test services that app developers will test against.
+* Test services are provisioned using the `jenkins` user, this requires this user to have access through the security groups to all of the possible test services that app developers will test against
 * Credentials for the CF CLI have to be passed in the shell step

 We hope to address all of these limitations in future releases.